dekaybe/SongsEtc/README.md

 # SongsEtc
-A simple example of a lyric word average for an artists songs
+A simple example of a word average for an artists songs